pydata/xarray/doc/user-guide/hierarchical-data.rst

 .. note::
     This requirement of aligned dimensions is similar to netCDF's concept of inherited dimensions (LINK TO NETCDF DOCUMENTATION?).

-This alignment check is performed up through the tree, all the way to the root, and so is therefore equivalent to requiring that this :py:func:`xr.align` command succeeds:
+This alignment check is performed up through the tree, all the way to the root, and so is therefore equivalent to requiring that this :py:func:`~xarray.align` command succeeds:

 .. code::